-Position Titles \$/ Person Week Estimated Person Weeks Tasks to be Performed For EA Management Local National Project Coordinator (NPC) 465 30 The NPC will: (a) liaise with UNIDO for assistance with project implementation, including technical directives for project activities or assistance in identifying and engaging experts; (b) liaise regularly with project team and ensure project team decisions and recommendations are fully incorporated within the project scope; (c) monitor the progress of the project and the project staff, including administration of the project in conjunction with UNIDO, accounting for the project and the timelines of project implementation; (d) be responsible to transmit the reviewed and updated NIP to the SC COP; (e) work in close consultation with key stakeholders i.e. ministries, government commissions, major private sector associations and NGOs relevant to the project, to ensure the project objectives are met and to raise awareness and provide strategic guidance on POPs issues; (f) ensure that all national stakeholders are identified and are adequately informed of and involved in the project. (g) build-up milestones for building capacities of the institutions responsible for the action plans regarding the new POPs; (h) be fully aware of and familiar with all financial and technical rules, regulations and procedures relevant to the project implementation (both GEF and UNIDO) (i) ensure the implementation of workshops, training and inventories (j) provide expert advice to the Steering Committee when required; (k) be responsible for daily communication with project partners and assigned project work (such as organizing workshops/meetings/training, preparation of background documents); (l) manage the national coordination of the project and project implementation (m) participate in project team and Steering Committee meetings and ensure the preparation of the meeting minutes and day-to-day records of project implementation. (n) assist activities related to stakeholder consultation; (o) maintain the national POPs website and with guidance from the PTS, will inform the public on project activities.
+\$/ Estimated Position Titles Person Week Person Weeks Tasks to be Performed For EA Management Local 500 22 National Project Manager (NPM) 500 33 The NPM will: work in close consultation with key stakeholders i.e. ministries, government commissions, major private sector associations and NGOs relevant to the project, to ensure the project objectives are met and to raise awareness and provide strategic guidance on POPs issues; ensure that all national stakeholders are identified and are adequately informed of and involved in the project; build-up milestones for building capacities of the institutions responsible for the action plans regarding the new POPs; be fully aware of and familiar with all financial and technical rules, regulations and procedures relevant to the project implementation (both GEF and UNIDO); ensure the implementation of workshops, training and inventories; provide expert advice to the Steering Committee when required; be responsible for daily communication with project partners and assigned project work (such as organizing workshops/meetings/training, preparation of background documents); manage the national coordination of the project and project implementation; participate in project team and Steering Committee meetings and ensure the preparation of the meeting minutes and day-to-day records of project implementation; assist activities related to stakeholder consultation; maintain the national POPs website and with guidance from the PTS, will inform the public on project activities.
+International External Evaluator 3,000 2 The expert should: (to be covered under Monitoring & Evaluation) 3,000 2 carry out terminal evaluation of the project by visiting project sites and interviewing those who are involved in the administration and technical aspects of the project; and prepare a terminal evaluation report.

-International External Evaluator (to be covered under Monitoring & Evaluation) 3,000 2 The expert should: (a) carry out terminal evaluation of the project by visiting project sites and interviewing those who are involved in the administration and technical aspects of the project; and (b) prepare a terminal evaluation report.
-For Technical Assistance Local National Project Coordinator (NPC) 465 22 The NPC will: (a) work in close consultation with the PTS Project Technical Specialist (PTS) 465 52 The PTS will: (a) ensure daily communication with the project coordinator and project partners (b) provide technical advice to the national project coordinator, project partners, consultants and Steering Committee; (c) initiate and support the organization of workshops/meetings/training and preparation of background documents (d) to coordinate, monitor, and supervise the activities of consultants and expert teams; (e) ensure highly technical documents are translated into a non-technical language for the decision and policy-makers, stakeholders, and the broader public. (f) lead the development of project design, including preparation of work plans, drafting ToRs, contracts, preparation of technical specifications for equipment purchased, cost estimation, activity scheduling, and reporting on the forward planning of project activities and budget expenditures; (g) closely cooperate with the international expert in his or her field of expertise and provide the international expert with necessary local support (h) propose candidates for the task teams and prepare the ToRs for their positions (i) organize and/or provide (with or without international technical expert assistance) training and guidance to the task teams; (j) be responsible for verifying the work for the various task teams, ensuring the technical validity of their work and products; (k) be responsible for compiling the products of the task team work and for producing the final reports as agreed with the NPC; (l) be required to prepare and submit all progress reports to the NPC, the NSC and UNIDO; (m) be responsible to formulate the reviewed and updated NIP
+For Technical Assistance Local National Project Manager (NPM) 500 19 The NPM will: -Work in close consultation with the PTS Project Technical Specialist (PTS) 450 52 The PTS will: ensure daily communication with the project coordinator and project partners; Provide technical advice to the national project coordinator, project partners, consultants and Steering Committee; initiate and support the organization of workshops/meetings/training and preparation of background documents; -coordinate, monitor, and supervise the activities of consultants and expert teams; ensure highly technical documents are translated into a non-technical language for the decision and policy-makers, stakeholders, and the broader public; lead the development of project design, including preparation of work plans, drafting terms of references, contracts, preparation of technical specifications for equipment purchased, cost estimation, activity scheduling, and reporting on the forward planning of project activities and budget expenditures; closely cooperate with the international expert in his or her field of expertise and provide the international technical expert assistance) training and guidance to the task teams; be responsible for verifying the work for the various task teams, ensuring the technical validity of their work and products; be responsible for compiling the products of the task team work and for producing the final reports as agreed with the Project Coordinator; be responsible to formulate the reviewed and updated NIP.